kausar100/Tutor-Student-Portal-Website/README.md

 # Tutor-Student-Portal-Website
 This is a tutor student portal website which is made using c# language using Visual Studio 2012 Ultimate software.

-This is basically a tution based website.
+This is basically a tuition based website.

 This include 3 type login.
   1. Admin who is having access of everything.